Connecting with the World

 - Co-hosted by UC Davis Global Affairs, Feed the Future Innovation Lab for Markets, Risk & Resilience

-Investing in women provides the greatest return on investment for helping families and communities achieve a future free from poverty and food insecurity, particularly in areas that face a constant risk of disaster like severe drought.
-In arid northern Kenya, where families rely primarily on livestock for their livelihoods, the UC Davis-based MRR Innovation Lab is testing a pairing of development programs that has the potential to radically change poverty dynamics in these communities and it starts with an investment in women-owned businesses and insurance to ensure they can hold onto their gains in the age of COVID-19.
+Empowering women provides the greatest return on investment for helping families and communities achieve a future free from poverty and food insecurity, particularly in areas that face a constant risk of disaster like severe drought.
+In arid northern Kenya, where families rely primarily on livestock for their livelihoods, the UC Davis-based MRR Innovation Lab is testing a pairing of development programs that has the potential to radically change poverty dynamics in these communities and it starts with investing in women-owned businesses and insurance to ensure they can hold onto their gains in the age of COVID-19.

 - Sam Owilly, The BOMA Project Kenya program director

-- Watson Lepariyo, International Livestock Research Institute research assistant
+- Watson Lepariyo, International Livestock Research Institute research associate

 - Nathan Jensen, International Livestock Research Institute senior scientist and economist

-- Michael Carter, Feed the Future Innovation Lab for Markets, Risk & Resilience Innovation Lab director
+- Michael Carter, Feed the Future Innovation Lab for Markets, Risk & Resilience Innovation Lab director, and Distinguished Professor of Agricultural and Resource Economics, UC Davis

 COVID-19’s Impact on Global Agricultural Supply Chains and the Challenges Ahead